or

 Copy code from a block

-Use the .code-block wrapper and a button with the copy-data-icon class to create a classic code block with a copy button:
+Use the .code-block wrapper and a button with the copy-data-icon rd-js-copy classes to create a classic code block with a copy button:

 <div class="code-block">